serokell/blog-posts/Alex and Happy Part 2/article.md

 ## Our first parser

 Below is a minimal definition of a grammar file that Happy can compile.
-In addition, we inserted an extra `empty` rule that we'll delete later.
+We've inserted an extra `empty` rule that we'll delete later.
 It's only there to make Happy happy.

 Make sure to put it in a new `Parser.y` file.